-In 1930, a young Jewish man, Yehuda Eisenstein, arrived in Canada from Poland to escape persecution and in the hopes of starting a new life for himself and his young family.
-Like countless other young European men who came to Canada from “non-preferred” countries, Yehuda was only granted entry because he claimed to be single, starting his Canadian life with a lie.
+In 1930, a young Jewish man, Yehuda Yosef Eisenstein, arrived in Canada from Poland to escape persecution and the rise of Nazism in the hopes of starting a new life for himself and his family.
+Like countless others who made this journey from “non-preferred” countries, Eisenstein was only granted entry because he claimed to be single, starting his new life with a lie.
 He trusted that his wife and children would be able to follow after he had gained legal entry and found work.
-For years, Yehuda was given two choices: remain in Canada alone, or return home to Poland to be with his family.
+For years, he was given two choices: remain in North America alone, or return home to Poland to be with his family.

 Born from years of archival research, Who Gets In is author Norman Ravvin’s deeply personal family memoir, telling the story of his grandfather’s resolute struggle against xenophobic and anti-Semitic government policies.
 Ravvin also provides a shocking exposé of the true character of nation-building in Canada and directly challenges its reputation as a benevolent, tolerant, and multicultural country.

 "[Ravvin] uncovers the roots of systemic and institutionalized racism in Canada and spotlights the wreckage of Canada’s nation-building ambitions.
 At the same time, he shows the power of human will to chip away at this prejudice, against all odds." —Montreal Review of Books

 “Well researched and quite engaging” —Winnipeg Free Press

 "A sobering historical investigation." —Foreword Reviews

 "Who Gets In celebrates a grandfather’s determination to reunite with his family and a grandson’s desire to pay him tribute.
 Readers will lose themselves in this story of detail and anecdote made compelling by Ravvin’s narrative flair.” —Ruth Panofsky, editor of The New Spice Box: Contemporary Jewish Writing